SenseLogic/CODEX/README.md

 *   Develop programs **incrementally**, starting with the data components and adding external features one at a time.

-*   Don't over-engineer your code, choose **simple, modular designs** that can be easily extended.
+*   Do not over-engineer your code, choose **simple, modular designs** that can be easily extended.

-*   Don't repeat yourself, create **reusable code and components** that can be used across multiple projects.
+*   Do not repeat yourself, create **reusable code and components** that can be used across multiple projects.

 *   Develop the application and its components with **simple**, **efficient**, and **maintainable** code that :
     *   Is **stable** and **robust**.